Snergdafer/budgetty/README.md

 When the `Add` button is clicked, the AddPurchase component will invoke this.props.addPurchase and pass in the price, description, and category as arguments.
 Take a look at the AddPurchase component if you want (line 27).

-* Pass `this.props.removePurchase` to the DisplayPurchases component on a props called `removePurchase`.
+* Pass `this.props.removePurchase` to the DisplayPurchases component on a prop called `removePurchase`.

 Go ahead and try adding and removing purchases.
 You should see the charts react as data is added and removed.